mgimond/Spatial_pre2021/_book/A04-Raster-Operations.md

 library(gdistance)
 ```

 First, we'll create a 100x100 raster and assign a value of `1` to each cell.
-If you were to include traveling costs other than distance (e.g. elevation) you would assign _those_ values to each cell instead of a constant value of `1`.
+The pixel value defines the cost (other than distance) in traversing that pixel.
+In this example, we'll assume that the cost is uniform across the entire extent.

 ```r